If you’re looking for the very best of mindlevelup, distilled and crystallized, check out mindlevelup: The Book.

 Here are what I consider some of my best blog posts (barring the stuff in The Book, of course).
 Either they introduce what I think are they key ideas in rationality, or they’re filled with concrete tips for self-improvement.

 A Developmental Framework for Rationality is Kegan + rationality, int erms of the stages you go through (maybe) when thinking about rationality.

 Instrumental Rationality: A summary of how rationality designed to be helpful goes into two-ish categories.
 Helpful for understanding how different skills all fall under the same category of “rationality”.

 The Post-CFAR Series: A series of five essays that develop ideas I had after attending a Center for Applied Rationality workshop.
-Features a mix of practical advice and high-level philosophizing, and forms the basis of my current views on rationality.
-Probably best read as a follow-up to the above.
+Features a mix of practical advice and high-level philosophizing on the nature of rationality.
+(There’s a PDF compilation of all ~20 pages here: Post-CFAR Workshop Compilation.)

 Insight Porn: An overview of my thoughts towards media that focuses on delivering intellectual stimulation.
-Explores how a shift back to the just doing things and normal-level actions are probably important.
+Explores how a shift back to normal-level actions are probably important.

 In Defense of the Obvious: Arguments and intuitions for why “boring advice” tends to be the best advice.
 Obvious things are likely obvious because they are helpful low-hanging fruit advice.

 My Workflow: A post that outlines things that I do which help keep myself “on-target”.
 Features pictures of my notebooks, goal sheets, timers, etc.

 Living in the Moment: A collection of ideas that center around the idea of managing your internal mental state.
 Offers concrete examples and suggestions.

 Fighting Procrastination: Summarizes some basic research on procrastination.
 Covers precommitment and a few other concepts in economics applied to fighting procrastination.